ihorsuniversalapps/pyronoid-cli/pyronoid.md

 rows, columns = self.stdscr.getmaxyx()
 ```

-The max rows and colums amount will be helpful for us when we will calculate collisions for ball and bat.
+The max rows and columns amount will be helpful for us when we will calculate collisions for ball and bat.

 Also we need to setup a color scheme for our game.
 During displaying symbol or string on the screen we should use a color pairs - foreground and background colors.
 Each color pair has integer identifier, so we can make something like this::